turingschool/backend-curriculum-site/module4/lessons/asynchronicity-in-javascript.md

 - What are some instances where you would pass a function?
 - What is the syntax for passing a function?
-- What is the syntax for passing a function as opposed to invoking a function?
 - What is the syntax for invoking a function?
 - When passing a function as a parameter, how are the arguments of the passed function used?

 ### Callbacks

-We often refer to functions that are being passed as parameters as "callback functions" or just "callbacks".
+We often refer to function parameters as "callback functions" or just "callbacks".
 Specifically, a callback is a function that is being passed as a parameter, and will be "called" (invoked) upon some later event.

-#### When does you callback need a parameter
+#### When does your callback need a parameter?

 ![https://cdn.meme.am/cache/instances/folder555/23597555.jpg](https://cdn.meme.am/cache/instances/folder555/23597555.jpg)